corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 Most of Corda's public, non-experimental APIs are backwards compatible.
 See the [full list of stable APIs](https://docs.corda.net/docs/corda-os/4.8/api-stability-guarantees.html).
 If you are working with a stable API, you don't need to update your CorDapps.
 To upgrade:

 1. Drain the node.
-1. Make a backup of your node's directories and database.
+2. Make a backup of your node's directories and database.
-1. Update the database (manually).
+3. Update the database.
-1. Replace the `corda.jar` file with the new version.
+4. Replace the `corda.jar` file with the new version.
-1. Update configuration.
-1. Update the database (automatically).
+5. Update the configuration.
-1. Start the node.
+6. Start the node.
-1. Undrain the node.
+7. Undrain the node.

 {{< note >}}
 The protocol tolerates node outages.
 Peers on the network wait for your node to become available after upgrading.